nishadprinja/twitter_gif_blender/README.md

 **Note!** - This is all based on Mac OS X, which has Python pre-installed so these commands will run ad hoc

-> If you'd like to understand how the Python script works, just open it in TextEdit or something similar, there are comments in there that explain everything!
+> If you'd like to understand how the Python script works, just open it in TextEdit or something similar, and there are comments in there that explain everything

-**Note!** - You only ever have to do step 2 once!
+**Note!** - You only ever have to do step 2 once.
 Make sure to run each command separately!

 1. Open Terminal *(cmd + space, search for 'Terminal' or go to Applications/Utilities)*